kirklandnuts/ucsb-mealtime/README.md

 # UCSB Meal Time
 Determining wait times at UCSB dining halls via computer vision

+Next up as of 08/20/18
+- automate image collection based on dining hall open hours
+- add stream capability to `get_cams` module

 ## Data
 UCSB has recently released a series of APIs, [one of which](https://developer.ucsb.edu/apis/dining/dining-cams-v1) provides feeds from [cameras at Carrillo, DLG, and Ortega dining halls](http://www.housing.ucsb.edu/dining/dining-cams).